HTTP API#

 /status

-Detailed engine status for inspection and debugging.
+Detailed engine snapshot (L1, L2, registered contexts, sessions, prefetch jobs) for inspection and debugging.

 POST